 As always, the safety, comfort and health of our passengers and crew are our priority.
 Long before the present crisis this has always been our declared number one objective and everything else such as great dolphin, whale or bird watching always comes a close second.

-From June 29th, or July 20th, we will reduce the number of passengers by 50% of full complement in order to achieve proper physical distancing
+From June 29th we will reduce the number of passengers by 50% of full passenger complement in order to achieve proper physical distancing

-So, as spaces may be limited (especially for late July and all of August) when we resume, due to reducing the number of passengers that we will take, please book your tour during May / June to be sure of a place for our July / August / September / October boat tours!
+So, as spaces may be limited (especially for July and August) due to reducing the number of passengers that we will take, please book your tour early to be sure of a place for our July / August / September / October boat tours!

 1. Hand Sanitiser:

 We will provide approved hand sanitiser on the pier before each passenger embarks / disembarks from the vessel.
 At the moment we have a small supply provided by Dingle Distillery who have changed from distilling whisky to making 80% alcohol hand sanitiser and we would ask each passenger to use adequately but sparingly so that all passengers have their hands sanitised before touching any surfaces.
 Thank you.
 We will also have two hand sanitiser stations on board.